A chocolate mousse pie infused with peanut butter and nestled in a salty pretzel crust?

 - Use a whisk to gently stir the mixture until it’s completely incorporated and smooth (see photo).
 Set in the refrigerator uncovered to chill for 2-3 hours, or until mostly firm and it holds its shape when tipped sideways.

 - To a medium mixing bowl, add pretzel meal, sugar, add melted butter.
-Stir to thoroughly combine - it should be moist and moldable - add more melted butter (1-2 Tbsp) if too dry and crumbly.
+Stir to thoroughly combine – it should be moist and moldable – add more melted butter (1-2 Tbsp // amount as original recipe is written // adjust if altering batch size) if too dry and crumbly.

-- Transfer mixture to a standard 9-inch pie pan and use hands to form a uniform crust, working it all the way up the edges of the pan.
+- Transfer mixture to a standard 9-inch pie pan (adjust number/size of pan if altering batch size) and use hands to form a uniform crust, working it all the way up the edges of the pan.